Codium-ai/pr-agent/README.md

 ## News and Updates

+### December 25, 2024

+The `review` tool previously included a legacy feature for providing code suggestions (controlled by '--pr_reviewer.num_code_suggestion').
+This functionality has been deprecated.
+Use instead the [`improve`](https://qodo-merge-docs.qodo.ai/tools/improve/) tool, which offers higher quality and more actionable code suggestions.

 ### December 2, 2024

 Open-source repositories can now freely use Qodo Merge Pro, and enjoy easy one-click installation using a marketplace [app](https://github.com/apps/qodo-merge-pro-for-open-source).